RT-Thread/rt-thread/components/net/lwip/README.md

+# LWIP

-INTRODUCTION
+## INTRODUCTION

-lwIP is a small independent implementation of the TCP/IP protocol suite that has been developed by Adam Dunkels at the Computer and Networks Architectures (CNA) lab at the Swedish Institute of Computer Science (SICS).
+lwIP is a small independent implementation of the TCP/IP protocol suite.

 The focus of the lwIP TCP/IP implementation is to reduce the RAM usage while still having a full scale TCP.
 This making lwIP suitable for use in embedded systems with tens of kilobytes of free RAM and room for around 40 kilobytes of code ROM.

+lwIP was originally developed by Adam Dunkels at the Computer and Networks Architectures (CNA) lab at the Swedish Institute of Computer Science (SICS) and is now developed and maintained by a worldwide network of developers.

-FEATURES
+## FEATURES

   * IP (Internet Protocol, IPv4 and IPv6) including packet forwarding over multiple network interfaces